 We have to be able to bear the pain of seeing what we look at and knowing what we know.
 Bearing the pain of life as it is is the foundational step toward life as it may be.
 The catch is that life as it may be may be nothing like life as we want it to be, as we wish it were, at least not in our lifetime.
 And we have to bear that pain in doing the work that needs to be done to make things better than they are for future generations.
 How many generations out are we from life as it needs to be?
 It doesn't matter.
 What matters is that we do the work in our time and place toward life as it needs to be in all times and places-- without keeping score or caring what our chances are.
 Democracy, equality, justice, compassion, human rights... are worth living and dying for across time and place.
 And we have to bear the pain of service to ends worthy of us in every time and place, anyway, nevertheless, even so-- because everything depends on that, and flows from that.
 Living as though, as if, this were so makes it so!
 And we take our place in the long line of those who lived in the service of a good greater than their own, personal, good, in light of all that life may yet be for all who are alive throughout the time left for living.

 What do you call a White Supremacist who frequents tanning beds and applies artificial tan with lotions and creams?
 Kidding ourselves is what we do best.
 Self-deception in all its myriad forms has characterized humanity from the beginning.
 We are always fooling ourselves, looking in the mirror, never seeing who is looking back.
 If you are a member of an organization-- or a group-- larger than three people, you are a danger to the rest of us.
 There are Republicans who are convinced that Democrats eat children-- literally, actually, in real time.
 Witch hunts were conducted by conspiracy theorists.
 Nazis and fascists were/are conspiracy theorists.
 Qanon never met a conspiracy theory it didn't like.
 Everything is so much better with someone else to blame for things being the way they are.
-And hatred is at the bottom of it all.
+And hatred, greed and fear are at the bottom of it all.
 "It is people like you who make people like me hate people like you!"
 Try making peace with people like that.
 With people who just want you dead.
 After inflicting misery and suffering on you forever.
 What's the fix?
 How do people get to be the way they are?
 What is going on?
 "Why can't we just get along?"
-How is hatred masking itself in the things you believe?
+How are hatred, fear and greed masking themselves in the things you believe?
 If you aren't self-aware enough to see what you look at when you look at you, you are a danger to the rest of us.
 Self-transparency-- with a particular sensitivity to denial, deception and delusion-- is the solution to all of our problems today.
 And every day.
 The fix is found in assuming our individual responsibility for facing, squaring up to, dealing with, handling and managing the truth-- particularly, as it pertains to us personally.